 Mount Rinjani is an active volcano on the island of Lombok (to the east of Bali), Indonesia.
 Measuring 3,726 meters (12,224 ft) high from sea level, it is the second highest volcano in Indonesia after Mount Kerinci.

 Lombok is served by Lombok International Airport (airport code: LOP).
-I was lucky because there were direct flights from Kuala Lumpur to Lombok, but if you can’t fly directly there, your next best option is to transit in Jakarta or Bali.
+I was lucky because there were direct flights from Kuala Lumpur to Lombok, but if you can’t fly directly there, your next best option is to transit in Jakarta, Bali, or Surabaya.
 Or you can take the 4-to-5-hour boat ride from Bali to Lombok.

 Once you reach Lombok, you won’t have any problem booking a tour to climb Mount Rinjani.
 You can find tour agents pretty much everywhere, if not at your hotel concierge.
 I stayed in Senggigi, which is one of the busiest tourist spots on the island.